ODD: A Benchmark Dataset for the Natural Language Processing based Opioid Related Aberrant Behavior Detection: ORAB Detection Dataset

 \subsection{Annotation Statistics}

-Table 3 shows the statistics of the annotated categories and instances.
-Herein, MIMIC dataset consist of 2,519 instances annotated from the EHRs.
-Especially, we can notice that `confirmed aberrant behavior' and `suggested aberrant behavior' in EHRs are relatively rare events only accounting for 157 (5.89\%); 113 (4.24\%) for confirmed aberrant behavior and 44 (1.65\%) for suggested aberrant behavior.
-The `Opioid' and `CNS-related' are majority classes accounting for over 77\% of overall instances while the other categories are less than 10\% each.
+Table 3 shows the statistics of the annotated instances from the 2,840 sentences.
+Herein, MIMIC dataset consist of 3,718 instances annotated from the EHRs.
+Especially, we can notice that `confirmed aberrant behavior' and `suggested aberrant behavior' in EHRs are relatively rare events only accounting for 162 (4.25\%); 115 (3.09\%) for confirmed aberrant behavior and 47 (1.26\%) for suggested aberrant behavior.
+The `Opioids,' `Indication,' and `Central nervous system related' are majority classes accounting for over 74\% of overall instances while the other categories are around or less than 10\% each.